The Fungus That Eat's Your Toenails

 - Purchase sneakers that are a half size too big.
 If you work out regularly, be sure that your sneakers are roomy enough to avoid foot trauma as you exercise.

-If you believe that you have a toenail fungus, contact East Village Foot & Ankle Surgeons
+If you believe that you have a toenail fungus, contact our foot and ankle clinic

 to schedule an appointment.
 The prompt treatment of the condition is important.